 The water that remains after uncooked rice is washed is called nigoshi in the Saga area dialect.

 The term Nigoshide refers to a milky white porcelain body that glows with a warm tint, and is reminiscent of rice-water.
 Nigoshide is unique to the Kakiemon Kiln.
 Nigoshide is made from raw materials harvested from Izumiyama, Arita in a special combination with an original process.
 While white porcelain usually sports a blue tint, Nigoshide porcelain has a soft milky white sheen.
-Nigoshide was invented in the 1650s as the perfect porcelain body that would compliment the brilliant polychrome overglaze enamel colours created by Kakiemon.
-Since that time, high quality flawless porcelain bodies continue to be created incorporating improvements discovered since the initial Kakiemon style was first established.
+Nigoshide was invented in the 1670s as the perfect porcelain body that would compliment the brilliant polychrome overglaze enamel colors created by Kakiemon.
+High quality flawless porcelain bodies continue to be created incorporating improvements discovered since the initial Kakiemon style was first established.

 However, Nigoshide ceased to be created in the middle of Edo period (18th century) owing to difficulty of obtaining raw material and the elaborate production process.
 After a long period of absence, Kakiemon XII and his son Kakiemon XIII successfully reproduced the original Nigoshide by carefully studying family archival documents passed down in the family during the Edo period.
 In 1971 the Nigoshide technique was designated by the Japanese government as an Important Intangible Cultural Property and continues to be highly regarded around the world today.

-Please be aware that there are numerous imitations of Nigoshi-de style, polychrome overglaze enamels and underglaze cobalt blue Kakiemon porcelain.
-When not purchasing a Kakiemon porcelain directly from the Kakiemon Kiln, affiliated branch, a registered dealer or department store, we ask that you take extra care to ensure that the work you purchase is a true Kakiemon piece.
+Please note that there are numerous imitations of Nigoshide style, polychrome overglaze enamels and underglaze cobalt blue Kakiemon porcelain.
+When you do not purchase a Kakiemon porcelain directly from the Kakiemon Kiln, affiliated branch, a registered dealer or department store, we ask that you take extra care to ensure that the work you purchase is a true Kakiemon piece.